-Therefore, the goal of the attacker is to insert a sequence of false data measurements $a_{t_0},...,a_{t_0+T'}$ resulting in a $(\epsilon,\alpha)$-successful attack.
-Note that while Def.~\ref{def:eps_alpha} focuses on attacks that result in a desired norm of the estimation error (i.e., $>\alpha$), for some systems, attacks may cause arbitrarily large estimation errors~\cite{jovanov_tac19}.
+Therefore, the attacker's goal is to insert a sequence of false data measurements $a_{t_0},...,a_{t_0+T'}$ resulting in an $(\epsilon,\alpha)$-successful attack.
+Note that while~\cref{def:eps_alpha} focuses on attacks that result in a desired norm of the estimation error (i.e., greater than $\alpha$), for some systems, attacks may cause arbitrarily large estimation errors~\cite{jovanov_tac19,mo2010false,kwon2014analysis}.
 For LTI systems with (standard) Kalman filters, the notion of $(\epsilon,\alpha)$-successful attacks was first introduced in~\cite{mo2010false}.
-Also, for LTI systems necessary and sufficient conditions such that $(\epsilon,\alpha)$-successful attacks exist for any $\alpha >0$ are introduced in~\cite{mo2010false,kwon2014analysis,jovanov_tac19}, along with a method to derive such attacks.
-However, to the best of our knowledge, there is no work that provides methods for vulnerability analysis of nonlinear systems (from~\eqref{eq:NLplant}) under sensor-based~attacks -- i.e., the impact that such attacks would have on the estimation error, and thus QoC.
+Also, for LTI systems necessary and sufficient conditions such that $(\epsilon,\alpha)$-successful attacks exist for any $\alpha >0$ are introduced in~\cite{mo2010false,kwon2014analysis,jovanov_tac19}, along with methods to derive such attacks.
+However, to the best of our knowledge, there is no method for vulnerability analysis of nonlinear systems from~\eqref{eq:NLplant} under sensor-based~attacks;~i.e.,~the~impact that such attacks would have on the estimation error, and~thus~QoC.